Posted on 11/06/2012

 Professor Nicholson explained: “Contemporary artists are developing new forms of practice that is less place-based and less conventional.
 Programmes are being designed to engage people so they are no longer just an audience watching and they are invited to interact blurring the boundaries between producer and audience.
 This study will analyse the role of arts education and creative learning in connecting urban communities and the practices that are being developed.”

 The Department of Drama and Theatre is now accepting applications for each PhD project for the 2012/13 academic year.
-For details about how to apply for the studentships visit the College AHRC funding pages.
-For more information about the projects contact Dr Bush-Bailey and Professor Nicholson.
+Enquiries about the projects and for details on how to apply, contact Dr Bush-Bailey and Professor Nicholson.